matplotlib#

 ax.legend()

-Here we specified the format using a “format string” (see https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.plot.html)
+We can also specify basic style using a “format string” (see https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.plot.html)

 This has the form '[marker][line][color]'